Nasdanika/nasdanika.github.io/model/core/capability/readme.md

 Nasdanika capability framework can operate on top of ``ServiceLoader`` and may be thought of as a generalization of service loading.
 In essence, the capability framework is a [backward chaining](https://en.wikipedia.org/wiki/Backward_chaining) engine as shown in one of the example below.

-## Client code - requiring a capability
+## Client code - requesting a capability

 Capabilities are loaded by [CapabilityLoader](https://javadoc.io/doc/org.nasdanika.core/capability/latest/org.nasdanika.capability/org/nasdanika/capability/CapabilityLoader.html).
 Capability loader can take an iterable of capability factories in its constructor, or it can load them using ``ServiceLoader``